 The Takeaway on this Nike Romaleos 3 Review

 If you’re looking for a quality pair of squat shoes at a very decent price, then the Romaleos 3 certainly fits the bill.
-We love the price, durability and excellent fit.
-Best of, they grippy soles and ton of support will allow you to go for your personal best without worrying about what’s on your feet.
+We love the price, durability, and excellent fit.
+Best of all, their grippy soles and ton of support will allow you to go for your personal best without worrying about what’s on your feet.

 And that’s just about all you can ask for in a pair of lifting shoes, right?